 D.C.
 Council examines city’s bathroom shortage

 At least 18 members of the public testified at a Jan.
 10 D.C.
 Council hearing to support legislation designed to address a lack of clean and accessible public restrooms in the District of Columbia.
-The outsize impact of bathroom shortages on homeless individuals was a fixture of witness testimonies supporting the bill, but witnesses also stressed the positive effect that increased restroom accessibility would have on tourists, children, joggers, pregnant women, seniors and others.
+The outsized impact of bathroom shortages on homeless individuals was a fixture of witness testimonies supporting the bill, but witnesses also stressed the positive effect that increased restroom accessibility would have on tourists, children, joggers, pregnant women, seniors and others.

 “Nature will call,” said Councilmember Charles Allen, “and it will call to everyone.”